 Sophie Warwick, Co-Founder of the Thoughtful Co, specializes in developing in-house gender equity policies and chairing Employee Resource Groups and advocacy groups.
 She uses her data analysis expertise from her engineering background to define targets and track growth and retention.
 In 2018, she Co-Founded Women in Consulting Engineering (WCE), a non-profit organization with over 500 members and monthly events to support and empower women in engineering.
 She co-founded The Thoughtful Co so she could build more gender inclusive workplaces and build representation of women at senior levels in all industries.

-To enable recognition, opportunity and influence for women in the workplace through individual and employer coaching.
+To enable recognition, opportunity and influence for women in the workplace.

 Thoughtfulness: being intentional and thorough so we can do things right, the first time.